Broughton, Milton Keynes: Facilities

 The facilities in the area include a 'Hungry Horse' chain public house, and a range of small shops, hair dressers and convenience stores.

 Milton Keynes Coachway and the Kingston Shopping Centre – which includes one of the UK's larger Tesco stores, a variety of retail outlets, a branch library and a community centre – are nearby.

 Broughton Pavilion is a community recreational and sports facility owned and managed by the parish council, which is based there.
 The building features a living roof.

 The Broughton Brook linear park and Brooklands Meadow park provide green space for recreation.
 The northern tip of Broughton is open space and a conservation area.

 Civil parish

 Prior to the designation of Milton Keynes (the new city), Broughton civil parish totalled 936 acre and included land east of what is now the M1 motorway.
 The Victoria County History of Buckingham, cites a Board of Agriculture figure from 1905 stating 75 per cent of the parish was grassland.

 Retaining for many years their identities as distinct civil parishes with a joint parish council, on 1 January 2025 the parishes merged to become a single civil parish, Broughton and Milton Keynes.
+In 2011 the parish of Broughton had a population of 2493.